CSCfi/csc-user-guide/docs/computing/containers/creating.md

 # Creating containers

 CSC's supercomputers Puhti and Mahti support running [Apptainer containers](https://apptainer.org/) (formerly known as Singularity).
 If you wish to run a container-based application, first check the [application pages](../../apps/index.md) to see if a pre-installed container is already available.
-Also see our [documentation on how to run Singularity containers](run-existing.md).
+Also see our [documentation on how to run containers](run-existing.md).

 If you cannot find a pre-built container, one option is to build your own.
 If a Docker container image already exists, you can often simply convert that to an Apptainer container.
 Another option is to build your own container from scratch.
 Both approaches will be discussed below.
 As always, if you have any problems or questions, don't hesitate to contact [CSC's Service Desk](https://www.csc.fi/en/contact-info).